On Track for Emissions-Free Flight

 Whether exploring faraway countries, discovering new cultures, meeting up with business partners or shipping commercial goods and humanitarian aid – flying brings people together.
 That said, the aviation sector now faces a headwind as awareness grows about the climate impact of air travel.
 In response, the industry has identified a number of key challenges.
 Specifically, it is working hard to progressively reduce the climate impact of aircraft and to deliver the kind of radical solutions that will improve aviation for the long term.

-Emissions-free flight is the overall goal and the vision of MTU Aero Engines.
+Emission-free flight is the overall goal and the vision of MTU Aero Engines.
 It is guided by the Paris Agreement’s target of limiting global warming to, ideally, an in-crease of 1.5 degrees Celsius compared to preindustrial levels.
 In the past, aviation industry targets focused exclusively on CO2 emissions.
-In the future, the climate im-pact of nitrogen oxide (NOx) emissions and contrails will also play a role.
-Taken to-gether, these effects constitute the climate impact of aviation.
+In the future, the climate impact of nitrogen oxide (NOx) emissions and contrails will also play a role.
+Taken together, these effects constitute the climate impact of aviation.

 New engine technologies from MTU